 But the tobacco industry hasn’t sat still, spending $1 million every hour on marketing, with industry advertising expenditures within California beating state tobacco prevention investment by a 9-to-1 margin.

 In just one example of manipulative industry marketing, four years after the groundbreaking surgeon general’s report, Philip Morris advertised its new female-oriented cigarette, Virginia Slims, in 1968 with the slogan, “You’ve come a long way, baby” – linking the brand to the emerging women’s movement and increasing sales among teenage girls.
 Today, the industry continues to design its products to make them as appealing – and addictive – as possible.

 Turning that slogan on its ear, we have come a long way, reducing rates of tobacco-related diseases and changing public attitudes.

 A recent study in the Journal of the American Medical Association demonstrates how far.
-From 1964-2012:• Premature, smoking-related deaths were prevented for at least 8 million, with these individuals gaining an average 20 years of life.
+From 1964-2012:

 But we still have a long way to go.
 A new surgeon general’s report issued Fridayfound that tobacco caused more than 20 million premature deaths in the last 50 years – and that if current trends continue, 5.6 million American youth currently under 18 will die prematurely from smoking.